seznam/ima/packages/testing-library/README.md

 Install the new dependencies.
 Note that RTL dependencies are only peer dependencies and you should specify them in your project.

-This version requires `@ima/server` 20.1 or newer for explicit environment selection.

 ```bash
 npm install -D @ima/testing-library @testing-library/dom @testing-library/jest-dom @testing-library/react jest-environment-jsdom
 ```